oracle-livelabs/pts/orcl-dbcs-19c/patching/patching.md

-# Oracle Base Database Service patches and updates
+# Patch and update components

 ## Introduction